tuupola/php-docker-k8s/README.md

 ## Setups
 ### Apache + MariaDB

 [The simplest possible setup](apache/).
 PHP 8.1 as Apache an module and MariaDB in separate containers.
-This setup also has a Kubernetes example.
+This setup also has a Kubernetes and Kustomize example.

 ### NGINX + PHP-FPM + MariaDB